Dan Fouts: 1973 season

-Fouts was selected in the third round of the 1973 NFL draft by the San Diego Chargers; he was the sixth quarterback taken in the draft and the 64th selection overall.
+Fouts was selected in the third round of the 1973 NFL draft by the San Diego Chargers; he was the sixth quarterback taken and 64th overall.
 At the time he was drafted, NFL scouts questioned Fouts' durability, arm strength and athleticism.
 He was brought in to back up one of his childhood idols, Johnny Unitas, who had joined the Chargers during the off-season after 17 years with the Baltimore Colts.
-Fouts broke his collarbone in the Coaches All-America Game after he was drafted; the Chargers management had not wanted him to play in the game because of the risk of injury.
+Unsigned at the time, Fouts broke his collarbone in the Coaches All-America Game on June 23; the Chargers management had not wanted him to play in the game because of the risk of injury.
 Fouts missed the start of training camp while holding out for more money, (Note: On July 23, Fouts signed a three-year contract worth a total of $93,000, .) then missed the first three preseason games while recovering from his injury.
 Head coach Harland Svare described Fouts as "about a year behind" in August, and Fouts himself did not anticipate much play as a rookie.

-Early in the 1973 season, Unitas sustained a career-ending shoulder injury which caused Fouts to see far more play than expected.
-His first appearance came in week 4 when he entered a game at Pittsburgh at the start of the second half with the Chargers trailing 38–0.
-Fouts threw his first career touchdown in the 4th quarter (a 13-yarder to Jerry LeVias), led two further touchdown drives, and the game finished 38–21.
-He made his first start the following week, throwing two further touchdowns in a 27–17 loss to the Oakland Raiders.
+Early in the 1973 season, Unitas sustained a career-ending shoulder injury which caused Fouts to see far more play as a rookie than expected.
+His first appearance came in week 4, when he entered a game at Pittsburgh at the start of the second half with the Chargers trailing 38–0.
+Fouts threw his first career touchdown in the fourth quarter (a 13-yarder to Jerry LeVias), led two further touchdown drives, and the game finished 38–21.
+He made his first NFL start the following week, throwing two touchdowns in a 27–17 loss to the Oakland Raiders.
 United Press International described his performance as that of a "bona fide NFL quarterback."
 He struggled in his next game, where he was intercepted four times during a 41–0 home loss to Atlanta, with the Associated Press reporting that he "frequently threw off balance and into a crowd of defenders."

-Fouts finished the season ranked 12th by passer rating in the 13-team American Football Conference (AFC).
+Fouts finished the season ranked twelfth by passer rating in the 13-team American Football Conference (AFC).
 He was benched in favor of Wayne Clark for four weeks late in the season as the Chargers struggled to a 2–11–1 record.
 Speaking in 1985, Fouts described the 1973 Chargers as a team in "turmoil, total disarray", and criticized the coaches for not letting him work with Unitas and benefit from his knowledge.